csharpd/CV/readme.md

 + I am a graduate of Makers academy.
 + My background is in [finance], [startups] and product management.
 + Once upon a time I had a fashion startup, [Weave].
-+ I love creating things that are both beautiful & useful.
++ I love creating things that are both useful & beautiful.

 ##Web development